Time Warner Cable: Bandwidth metering

-In Beaumont, Texas, during 2008, Time Warner Cable began testing tier-based metered data plans that effectively placed customers into a pricing hierarchy based on the amount of data that they used.
-In 2009, Time Warner Cable announced that additional cities including Rochester, New York will become additional test sites.
-In particular in Rochester groups have formed to stop TWC.
-Several groups including Stop TWC and Stop The Cap are currently working to oppose these efforts.
+Between 2008 and 2012, Time Warner Cable conducted a series of trials that metered data use and applied usage-based billing—introducing tiered monthly allowances with overage charges alongside its existing unlimited flat-rate broadband plans.
+The first pilot launched in Beaumont, Texas, in mid-2008, assigning customers to service tiers with set monthly caps and overage fees for excess usage.
+In April 2009, TWC announced metered data plan expansions into Rochester, New York, Greensboro, North Carolina, Austin, Texas, and San Antonio, Texas.
+In response, groups formed in opposition to the rollout, including Stop TWC and Stop The Cap.
 On April 7, 2009, then US Congressman Eric Massa called on TWC to eliminate its broadband Internet cap.
-They chose to not make a deal with Cablevision, the Long Island telecommunications company, who are the owners of News 12 Long Island on July 7, 2009.
+The company ultimately deferred rollout amid the public criticism and organized opposition.

+In February 2012, Time Warner Cable again began to experiment with metered data usage and introduced a voluntary "Essentials" plan in its southern Texas market.
+The plan offered a 5 GB allowance, a $5 monthly discount, $1 per additional gigabyte (capped at $25), and an online usage meter.
+The company maintained an option to revert to unlimited service at any time.

 Signal intrusion and accidental transmission of pornography

 On March 16, 2010, Time Warner Cable's transmission of their Kids on Demand and Kids Pre-School on Demand channels on systems in eastern North Carolina was interrupted by programming from the adult pay television channel Playboy TV for approximately two hours between 6:15 a.m. and 8:15 a.m./EDT, in which a group of nude women talked and posed in a sexually suggestive manner.
 This accidental display affected Time Warner Cable's digital cable subscribers in four towns in the system's eastern North Carolina cluster, while other areas displayed a black screen.
 A Time Warner Cable spokesperson said in a statement to Raleigh CBS affiliate WRAL, "It was a technical malfunction that caused the wrong previews to be shown on our kids' on-demand channels.
 Unfortunately, it hit at the worst possible time on the worst possible channels."
 A Time Warner Cable executive said normal monitoring procedures did not take effect because the glitch affected only a few areas.